 Find out where the nearest local hospital or medical clinic is; checking on Google or with a hotel concierge are likely the quickest ways.
 You could also contact your local embassy or local tourist board for advice as a last resort if you still can't find anything.

-Before you set off for the hospital, you may want to take a change of clothes, some basic toiletries (a comb, your toothbrush and toothpaste etc), your phone charger and adaptor plus a book to keep you occupied.
+Before you set off for the hospital, you may want to take a change of clothes, some basic toiletries (a comb, your toothbrush and toothpaste etc.), your phone charger and adaptor plus a book to keep you occupied.
 There could be a lot of waiting around for any procedures or referrals and even to be seen in the first place.
 Bring one of your travel companions to help you (whoever has the best grasp of the local language) and let a loved one back home know that you're seeking medical help.

 It's understandable that you might feel anxious about going to hospital abroad.
 But it's important to stay calm and positive, especially if you are having to go on your own.
-Take some deep breathes while en route and close your eyes for a few seconds if you can to reduce outside stimulation and lower your stress levels.
+Take some deep breaths while en route and close your eyes for a few seconds if you can to reduce outside stimulation and lower your stress levels.

 Also read: How Travel Insurance Can Help with Medical Evacuation